decentralized-identity/didcomm.org/site/content/protocols/data-agreement/1.0/data-agreement-context-decorator.md

 ### Summary

-The `~data-agreement-context decorator` describes the associated Data Agreement protocol or holds references to a signed/counter-signed Data Agreement document inline to a DIDComm message.
+The `data-agreement-context decorator` describes the associated Data Agreement protocol or holds references to a signed/counter-signed Data Agreement document inline with a DIDComm message.

 ### Motivation